riverscuomo/spotkin_server/README.md

 Register for a [developer account](https://developer.spotify.com) on Spotify.
 After registering, create a new app.
 Once you create a new app, a Client Id and Client Secret will be generated.
 You will need these in later steps.

-Additionally, the Spotnik script uses an Authorization Code Flow.
+Additionally, the spotkin script uses an Authorization Code Flow.
 Due to this, you will need to set a redirect URL for your app.
 To add a redirect URL, open the app's settings.
-Note: The Spotnik script is only intended to run locally, on your machine, so add a redirect link to `http://localhost:8080`.
+Note: The spotkin script is only intended to run locally, on your machine, so add a redirect link to `http://localhost:8080`.

 ### Spotify Playlist Id

 The script will need the unique ID for at least one of your Spotify playlists.
-This is where your Spotnik playlist will be updated.
+This is where your spotkin playlist will be updated.
 To get the ID for a playlist, in Spotify, right-click on the playlist > Share > Copy Share Link.
 The link will contain the playlist ID.
 It is the string between `playlist/` and `?si=`.

 ### Environment Variables